jyli7/readertron/README.md

 deploy
 - cron job in separate thread to poll for new rss data

+- a comment stream view, with links to each of the posts.
 - starring posts
 - search
 - comment creation via e-mail replies.